Packaging sourcing guide

 - Approve cap, pump, sprayer, liner, and label samples together with the bottle, not as separate loose parts.

-- Run leak, drop, compression, rub, odor, and label-adhesion checks before approving mass production.
+- Run leak, drop, compression, rub, odor, closure torque, label-adhesion, fill-trial, and carton-stack checks before approving mass production.

 Control claims and compliance